JuliaIO/VideoIO.jl/README_AVOptions.md

      julia>Pkg.test("VideoIO")

 ## How to use the AVOptions API
+***Note***: Current versions of [Libav libraries] (https://libav.org/) in VideoIO.jl lack essential functions for accessing video devices and their format (illustrated in the first 2 sections below).
+This affects Debian Linux users.

 #### <span style= "color:green">List recognized input devices and formats<span>

     julia> using VideoIO